rovermicrover/siralim-ultimate-api/README.md

 ## How To Dev / Test

-See [rovermicrover/siralim-ultimate-dev](https://github.com/rovermicrover/siralim-ultimate-dev) which allows for easy deving/testing via docker-compose all of parts of this projet.
+See [rovermicrover/siralim-ultimate-dev](https://github.com/rovermicrover/siralim-ultimate-dev) which allows for easy deving/testing via docker-compose for all parts of this projet.

 Also runs everything similar to production, even with NGINX, so no "It worked on my box" type issues.

 ## TODO

-### Data
+### Data Nice To Haves

 * Spell Animations